carpentries-incubator/machine-learning-novice-sklearn/_episodes/07-ethics.md

 ## Problems with bias

 Machine learning systems are often presented as more impartial and consistent ways to make decisions.
 For example sentencing criminals or deciding if somebody should be granted bail.
 There have been a number of examples recently where machine learning systems have been shown to be biased because the data they were trained on was already biased.
 This can occur due to the training data being unrepresentative and under representing certain groups.
 For example if you were trying to automatically screen job candidates and used a sample of people the same company had previously decided to employ then any biases in their past employment processes would be reflected in the machine learning.

 ## Problems with explaining decisions

 Many machine learning systems (e.g. neural networks) can't really explain their decisions.
 Although the input and output are known trying to explain why the training caused the network to behave in a certain way can be very difficult.
 If a decision is questioned by a human its difficult to provide any rationale as to how a decision was arrived at.

 ## Problems with accuracy

 No machine learning system is ever 100% accurate.
 Getting into the high 90s is usually considered good.
 But when we're evaluating millions of data items this can translate into 100s of thousands of mis-identifications.
 If the implications of these incorrect decisions are serious then it will cause major problems.
 For instance if it results in somebody being imprisoned or even investigated for a crime or maybe just being denied insurance or a credit card.

+## Energy Usage

+Many machine learning systems (especially deep learning) need vast amounts of computational power which in turn can consume vast amounts of energy.
+Depending on the source of that energy this might account for significant amounts of fossil fuels being burned.
+It is not uncommon for a modern GPU accelerated computer to use several kilowatts of power, running this for one hour could easily use as much energy a typical home would use in an entire day.
+This can be particularly bad when models are constantly being retrained or when "parameter sweeps" are done to find the best set of parameters to train with.

 # Ethics of machine learning in research

 Not all research using machine learning will have major ethical implications.
 Many research projects don't directly affect the lives of other people, but this isn't always the case.

 Some questions you might want to ask yourself (and which an ethics committee might also ask you):